-1.7 Foodborne disease outbreaks caused by Salmonella have been associated with a variety of foods.
-However, outbreaks caused by Salmonella Enteritidis tend to be predominantly associated with eggs and egg products (Doorduyn et al. 2006, Drociuk et al. 2003, Gillespie et al. 2005, Hayes et al. 1999, Mishu et al. 1994, Mølbak and Neimann 2002, Schmid et al., 1996).
+- 1.7 Foodborne disease outbreaks caused by Salmonella have been associated with a variety of foods.
+However, outbreaks caused by Salmonella Enteritidis tend to be predominantly associated with eggs and egg products (Doorduyn et al. 2006, Drociuk et al. 2003, Gillespie et al. 2005, Hayes et al. 1999, Mishu et al. 1994, Mølbak and Neimann 2002, Schmid et al., 1996). - 1.8 Raw shell eggs may become contaminated with Salmonella in different ways.
+The outside of the egg may be contaminated by faeces after laying (Humphrey, Martin and Whitehead, 1994 and Humphrey 1994), or be internally contaminated with Salmonella during laying if the reproductive tract is infected prior to egg development (de Buck et al. 2004, Humphrey 1994).
+Salmonella on the outside of the egg can occasionally migrate through the porous shell to the interior, particularly when eggs are newly-laid or under humid conditions (De Buck et al, 2004) but this is thought to be unusual in real life situations, as opposed to laboratory studies Salmonella bacteria can survive in lightly cooked eggs or raw egg dishes and cause human disease (Humphrey et al. 1989, 1990).

-- 1.8 Raw shell eggs may become contaminated with Salmonella in different ways.
-The outside of the egg may be contaminated by faeces after laying (Humphrey, Martin, and Whitehead, 1994, and Humphrey 1994), or be internally contaminated with Salmonella during laying if the reproductive tract is colonised by the organism.
-Salmonella on the outside of the egg can occasionally migrate through the porous shell to the interior, particularly when eggs are newly-laid or under humid conditions (De Buck et al, 2004) but this is thought to be unusual in real life situations, as opposed to laboratory studies.
-Contamination of the egg contents can also result from infection of the reproductive tissue prior to egg development (de Buck et al. 2004, Humphrey 1994).
-Salmonella bacteria can survive in lightly cooked eggs or raw egg dishes and cause human disease (Humphrey et al. 1989, 1990). - 1.9 A number of other, less significant potentially vertically transmitted zoonotic micro-organisms (viruses and bacteria) can be associated with shell eggs and egg products e.g. avian influenza virus, Campylobacter, Escherichia coli, Listeria.
+- 1.9 A number of other, less significant potentially vertically transmitted zoonotic microorganisms (viruses and bacteria) can be associated with shell eggs and egg products e.g. avian influenza virus, Campylobacter, Escherichia coli, Listeria.
 Viruses include: Avian influenza virus, Leucosis/sarcoma group of avian type C viruses, Reticuloendotheliosis viruses, and Tremorvirus, Avian encephalomyelitis virus and Avian adenovirus.
 However, there have been no egg-associated cases of human infection involving the above viral agents in the UK. - 1.10 Potentially zoonotic egg-associated bacteria include Campylobacter, Escherichia coli and Listeria.
-Full details and an assessment of the microbiological hazards associated with shell eggs have been carried out in Chapter 3.
+Full details and an assessment of the microbiological hazards associated with shell eggs have been carried out in Chapter 2.